 There are also limits on late fees and, thank goodness, on the fee harvester cards.
-The issuers of the latter, which target subprime consumers, now have a requirement that the upfront fees, such as annual fees and application fees, can’t exceed 25 percent of the credit card’s initial credit limit in the first year.
-This was important, because some of these cards have APRs around 36 percent.
+The issuers of the latter, which target subprime consumers, now have a requirement that the upfront fees, such as annual fees and application fees, can’t exceed 25% of the credit card’s initial credit limit in the first year.
+This is important because some of these cards have APRs around 36%.

 Offer better lead time for grace periods.
 The issuer has to mail (or send electronically) your statement at least 21 days before the due date.
 This gives you time to schedule your payment before the due date.
 There are also restrictions on payment issues, such as when the due date lands on a weekend or a holiday.
 If the consumer pays the next business day, then it can’t be considered a late payment.